 The COVID-19 pandemic has severely impacted the tourism industry on the three main islands within the Nusa Penida Marine Protected Area in Bali, Indonesia.
-The communities returned to seaweed farming, a traditional activity where women are heavily involved in harvesting and processing.
-Before the pandemic, the women would dry the seaweed and sell it to a third party.
-However, during the pandemic, the women started to process the seaweed themselves due to an oversupply.
-In addition to post-harvest activities, the women are now building their businesses and becoming ore directly involved in processing activities.
-The Coral Triangle Center provided support to enhance the processing and marketing aspects, capacity building, product registration and other permits.
+The communities went back to seaweed farming, a traditional activity, where women are heavily involved in harvesting and processing.
+Before the pandemic, the women would just dry the seaweed and sell them to a third party.
+However, during the pandemic, the women started to process the seaweed themselves as there was an oversupply.
+In addition to post-harvest activities, the women are now building their business and becoming ore directly involved in processing activities.
+The Coral Triangle Center provided support to enhance the processing and marketing aspects, capacity building, and product registration and other permits.

 For the women in blue swimming crab fisheries in Lampung, Indonesia, their roles are limited to removing crabs from the nets (as pickers) and working in the processing sector.
 These roles limit their potential and do not provide them a voice in decision-making processes at work.
-With the training given by CTC on product development, they can access financing.
+With the training given by CTC on product development, they are able to access financing.